lucidworks/data-quality/README.md

             dump_ids: Dump all the IDs from a collection to standard out / stdout.
        delete_by_ids: Delete documents by their ID, either passed on the command line, or from a file, or from standard in / stdin.
         solr_to_solr: Copy records from one Solr collection or core to another.
+         solr_to_csv: Export records from Solr collection or core to delimited file, such as CSV.
+      hash_and_shard: Calculate hash and shard for a document ID
 ```

 Example: Show the syntax for a specific command, for example ```empty_fields```: